khdevnet/typical-webapp-security-vulnerabilities/README.md

 Detection of most Server XSS flaws is fairly easy via testing or code analysis.
 Client XSS is very difficult to identify.

 Attackers can execute scripts in a victim’s browser to hijack user sessions, deface web sites, insert hostile content, redirect users, hijack the user’s browser using malware, etc.

+## Protection
+* protect web inputs with HTML sanitizers
+* remove un secure htmltags (style,script etc) before save in database
+* protect cookies with Secure and Http only attributes in http header

 ### Xss Attack sample
 * Hijack a user’s session